UW-ACL/SCPToolbox.jl/README.md

   number = {5},
   pages = {40--113},
   author = {Danylo Malyuta and Taylor P. Reynolds and Michael Szmuk and Thomas Lew
-            and Riccardo Bonalli and Marco Pavone and Behcet Acikmese}, title = {Convex Optimization for Trajectory Generation: A Tutorial on Generating Dynamically Feasible Trajectories Reliably and Efficiently}, journal = {{IEEE} Control Systems},
+            and Riccardo Bonalli and Marco Pavone and Behçet Açıkmeşe}, title = {Convex Optimization for Trajectory Generation: A Tutorial on Generating Dynamically Feasible Trajectories Reliably and Efficiently}, journal = {{IEEE} Control Systems},